ShuangxuQiu/AutoUpdater/README.md

 # AutoUpdater
-An updater for c/s architecture sosftware
+An updater for c/s architecture software